Good Therapy Australia

 A conversation with Ashley Thomson

-• I spent many years repeating behaviour and re-experiencing painfully familiar depressions and anxieties until seeing a psychotherapist helped me change that.
-And after a while I found I wanted to understand how it worked.
-As someone who cares very much about progressive causes, I felt that I had found a missing piece in understanding what it takes to 'show up' with resilience and stability, first for oneself and then, if we want, for others and broader goals.
+• Seeing a psychotherapist changed my life, and not just once.
+Having had such a profound experience, I found I wanted to understand how it worked.
+I felt that I had found a missing piece in understanding what it takes to 'show up' with resilience and stability, first for oneself and then for others and broader goals.
+The thought of bringing this capacity for resilience and sturdiness to others has deep appeal for me.

 • I have a background in medical anthropology, which focuses attention on the ways that social constructs like race, gender, ability, wealth and sexuality contribute to conceptions of health and illness.
 That health and illness are relational, dynamic and always being negotiated is core to my worldview.
 What this means for my therapeutic practice is that I will always seek to understand the individual in their environment.